-A. Net Operating Losses
+B. Net Operating Losses

 Arizona does not have specific net operating loss provisions for trusts or estates.
 Arizona conforms to the federal net operating loss provisions.
 You may have already deducted the net operating loss included on the federal return on a prior year Arizona return.
-Enter on line 8e of the Arizona return that portion of the net operating loss included in the federal taxable income that has already been taken as a net operating loss for Arizona purposes.
+Enter that portion of the net operating loss included in the federal taxable income that has already been taken as a net operating loss for Arizona purposes.

-B. Annuity Income in Excess of Contributions
+C. Annuity Income in Excess of Contributions